-3.3 Understanding a Qtractor Session (Recording or Editing Project)
+4.3 Understanding a Qtractor Session (recording or editing)

-A Qtractor Session Project contains all the information about all your Clip Objects, placement of Clip Objects, Mixer setup, Plugins, Tempo, Time Signature and Connections Patchbay.
-When creating or saving a project, all this, and any related settings are saved on your hard disk within this Session Project file.
+A Qtractor session project contains all the information about all your Clip Objects, placement of Clip Objects, Mixer setup, plug-ins, tempo, time signature and Connections patch-bay.
+When creating or saving a project, all this, and any related settings are saved on your hard disk within this session project file.

-3.3.1 Session Audio Sample Rate
+4.3.1 Session Audio Sample Rate

-It is important to note that Qtractor Sessions are locked to a Session Project sample rate.
-This is dependent on the sample rate of the JACK[3] server running at the time the session is created.
+It is important to note that Qtractor sessions are locked to a session project sample rate.
+This is dependent on the sample rate of the JACK [3] server running at the time the session is created.